kamransafi/GoldenEagles/WP3_Soaring_Ontogeny/ReadMe.txt

 ### Work package 3 Ontogeny of soaring flight

-Manuscript 1: development of soaring skills during the post-fledging period until emigration Manuscript 2: dynamics of the energy landscape from the birds' perspetive along the ontogenetic axis
+Manuscript 1: development of soaring skills during the post-fledging period until emigration Manuscript 2: dynamics of the energy landscape from the birds' perspetive

 Date: Jan.
 27. 2022